scoulomb/myDNS/2-advanced-bind/5-real-own-dns-application/6-use-linux-nameserver-part-h.md

 ````

 Conclusion is that ingress implements redirection from `http` to `https`.
-Connection to `appb` in `https` is diabled and we need to use insecure.
+Connection to `appb` in `https` is disabled and we need to use insecure.

 And if we add to ingressv5 a rule to `scoulomb.ddns.net`.
 We have [ingressv6](./6-part-h-use-certificates-signed-by-ca/ingressv6.yaml).